linux-kernel-labs/linux/Documentation/teaching/labs/block_device_drivers.rst

 :c:type:`struct bio` structure and fill it, submit it and wait for it.
 Read the first sector of the disk.
 To wait, call the :c:func:`submit_bio_wait` function.

 .. hint:: The first sector of the disk is the sector with the index 0.
+At this
-          This value must be used to initialize the field :c:member:`bi_iter.bi_sector` of the :c:type:`struct bio`.
+          value the field :c:member:`bi_iter.bi_sector` of the
+          :c:type:`struct bio` structure must be initialized.

-          For the read operation, use the :c:macro:`REQ_OP_READ` macro to initialize the :c:member:`bi_opf` field of the :c:type:`struct bio`.
+For the read operation, use the :c:macro:`REQ_OP_READ` and the :c:macro:`bio_set_op_attrs` macros.

 After finishing the operation, display the first 3 bytes of data read by :c:type:`struct bio` structure.
-Use the format ``"% 02x"`` for :c:func:`printk` to display the data and the :c:macro:`kmap_atomic` and :c:macro:`kunmap_atomic` macros respectively.
+Use the format "% 02x" for the :c:func:`printk` to display the data and the :c:macro:`kmap_atomic` and :c:macro:`kunmap_atomic` macros respectively.